Nick-Singstock/QubitDefense/README.md

 bool iswin = gm.game_won(); # checks whether the current state equals the goal state
 ~~~~
 With `game_won`, the front-end knows when the player has reached their objective.

+### Other files
+in `src` and `Unreal_QubitDefenseProject` are all the files we've been working on, and which we haven't managed to link yet.